BearMetalWeb/BearMetalWeb.github.io/docs/electronics/motors.md

 # Motors

+Motors are a crucial part of nearly every moving mechanism.
 Below are several motors and motor related hardware that we use.

 ---